 Guidelines on the election of Fellows for candidates serving in the Armed Forces who are applying under this criterion.

-The criteria for election to Fellowship are based on demonstration, over a sustained period, of about five years, of ‘superior responsibility’.
+The criteria for election to Fellowship are based on demonstration, over a sustained period of about five years, of ‘superior responsibility’.
 Candidates need not be Registered Engineers.
-They should be able to show that their areas of sustained performance are linked to the scope of the Institution.
+They should be able to show that their areas of sustained responsibility are linked to the scope of the Institution.

-Members of the Armed Forces can apply for Fellowship under any of the published criteria, but there is one specifically for the Armed Services, viz: “Recognised leadership in academia or the armed services.”
-These guidelines relate to that criterion.
+Members of the Armed Forces can apply for Fellowship under any of the published criteria.

 All substantive appointments to commissioned ranks recognise proven ability to operate continuously at a high level of performance.
 There is also a well established equivalence between ranks in the three Services, and it is to be expected that carrying a particular rank in the appropriate field will provide good guidance for the appointment of Fellows.
 However, whilst it is legitimate and wise to use substantive rank as an important element in the assessment, commercial management techniques are increasingly being used in the armed services and, in some cases, this may result in enhanced responsibility.